studio/studio/README.md

 Running:

 ```
-$ studio-gui-vnc [vncserver--args...]
+$ studio-gui-vnc [extra-vncserver-args...]
 ```

+where `[extra-vncserver-args...]` are additional arguments to the `tigervnc` vncserver.

 ##### VNC Remote Access Tips

 - The recommended VNC client is `tigervnc`.
-On MacOS with Homebrew you can install this with `brew cask install tigervnc-viewer`.
+This particularly supports resizing the desktop to suit the client window size.
+On MacOS with Homebrew you can install tigervnc with `brew cask install tigervnc-viewer`.
-- Studio uses the `tigervnc` VNC server.
-The default behavior is to choose an available display number (specify with `:NUM` argument) and to run in the background (suppress with `-fg` argument).
 - Using SSH:
     - Start a long-lived Studio session: `ssh <server> studio-gui-vnc`.
     - Setup SSH port forwarding to (e.g.) display 7: `ssh -L 5907:localhost:5907 <server>`.
     - Connect with VNC client to (e.g.) display 7 over SSH forwarded port: `vncviewer localhost:7`.
+- See how the VNC setup is put together in [`backend/frontend/default.nix`](backend/frontend/default.nix).

 ## Design